Tlacotalpan: History

 The name "Tlacotalpan" is a Spanish modification of the Nahuatl "Tlaxcotaliapan" which means "land between the waters."
 This refers to the island of the original settlement in the Papaloapan River.
 When the north bank of the river was modified, the island was adjoined to the mainland.
 In the mid-19th century, the name was San Cristobal Tlacotalpan, but has since been shortened.

 Much is not known about the pre Hispanic history of the area, but the area was originally inhabited by the Totonacs.
 These were later displaced by the Toltecs in the 12th century.
-In 1461, Moctezuma Ilhuicamina began the Aztec's first efforts to expand here, then controlled by the Cotaxtlan dominion.
+In 1461, Moctezuma Ilhuicamina began the first Aztec efforts to expand here, then controlled by the Cotaxtlan dominion.
 In 1475, Axayacatl conquered it along with Coixtlahuaca, Tochtepec and Cosamaloapan, giving all these areas their current names.

 In 1518, Pedro de Alvarado led an expedition sailing up the Papaloapan area and in 1521, Hernán Cortés sent Gonzalo de Sandoval here to search for gold.
 After the Conquest in 1521, Alfonso Romero received the area as an encomienda.
 In the current municipality, in a place then called Coanapa-Ayotzinapa, Cortés set up the first sugar cane mill in Mexico in 1532.
 In 1550, it was granted by the Spanish king to Gaspar Rivakeneyra on which he kept livestock.
 He could not prevent fishermen from establishing the town but he required them to build a chapel dedicated to Our Lady of Candlemas.

 Colonization of the area was slow with only twelve Spaniards in 1544 and no more than 320 by 1777.
 Figures on other populations during the colonial period are missing but in 1808 there were 1,156 indigenous inhabitants and 1,616 "pardos" or people of indigenous and African heritage.

 At the beginning of the 17th century, there was an attempt to subordinate the area to Cosamaloapan, but the indigenous population here resisted it successfully.
 In the 17th century, it became a commercial center for surrounding haciendas, which led to growth in its Spanish population.
 Its wealth and status as a port attracted English pirates in the 17th and 18th centuries and the city was burned down once by them in 1667.